amaiasalvador/deep-learning-with-python-notebooks/README.md

 ### Models (Coming soon)

-- The pretrained models and additional files that were provided for these sessions can be downloaded from [this]() link.
+- The pretrained models that are required to run all the notebooks with no code changes required can be downloaded from [this]() link.
 Download, extract, and place under ```data```.

 ```shell
 data/